Are you turning 65 in 2022? Then it’s time to look into Medicare plans in Rhode Island, and there are many plans and

 Medicare Rhode Island is divided into several parts that cover a range of healthcare needs and budgets.
 Medicare plans in Rhode Island fall into one of the following parts.

 Medicare Part A is the most basic healthcare coverage provided by the federal government.
-Many people will qualify for premium-free Part A coverage.
-If you’re eligible for Social Security benefits, you’ll automatically be enrolled in Part A when you turn age 65.
+Part A covers:

 - inpatient hospital care